 - Price negotiation can be a tricky one.
 For instance, Ikea is asking for long term contractors to decrease prices so they could keep lowering prices for final customers assuming the contractor over time develops efficiency saving time and money to all interested parties.

-- Association with one large client can be a pro, but should client be arrested or should he be publicly sued, the damages can easily spread to your company as well.
-It is not so long time ago that Monsanto jr. was arrested for killing of David Gonzalez in 1997, and whole family business receiving a very bad reputation in process.
+- Association with one large client can be a pro, but should the client be arrested or should he be publicly sued, the damages can easily spread to your company as well.
+It is not so long time ago that Monsanto jr. was arrested for the killing of David Gonzalez in 1997, and whole family business receiving a very bad reputation in the process.

 Even if you have your own employees, you could still be playing the role of the subcontractor for this larger business, enabling your client to avoid the risks of adding payroll in an area where the workload may be inconsistent.
 At the same time, this risk is transferred to your company and your personnel.

-As long as there is a consistent need for your product or services, this arrangement could work out fine, but should slack periods occur, you are left to pay your staff with precious little work to show for it.
-In a worst case scenario, this client could cancel its contract or elect not to renew your arrangement, leaving you scrambling to find replacement business.
+As long as there is a consistent need for your product or services, this arrangement could work out fine but should slack periods occur, you are left to pay your staff with precious little work to show for it.
+In a worst-case scenario, this client could cancel its contract or elect not to renew your arrangement, leaving you scrambling to find replacement business.